kaushalmodi/ox-hugo/test/site/content/posts/alert-short-code-lookalike.md

 </div>
 ```

-There are few days to mimic that.
+There are few ways to mimic that.

 ## CSS {#css}